douglatornell/randopony-tetra/docs/Development.rst

 Python Versions
 ---------------

-RandoPony-tetra is developed and tested with Python 3.3.
+RandoPony-tetra is developed with Python 3.3 and tested with Python 2.7 and 3.3.

 .. _DevelopmentEnvironment-section: